The Alchemy of Brotherhood

 Brady Wilson is a Yoga Teacher from Durango Colorado.
 After a brief career in professional snowboarding In his teens and twenties, he was exposed to the teachings of his father and his father's teacher John Milton in the tradition of "Sacred Passage & The Way of Nature," where he embodied a living, loving relationship with the natural world, and a deep gratitude for solo experience in nature.
 After becoming a certified Yoga Teacher in 2010, he went on to teach other fledgling teachers at the Pavones Yoga Center in Southern Costa Rica for the next seven years.
 Currently, he is the Lab Manager and Medicine Maker at Dancing Willow Herbs in Durango, and he teaches weekly yoga classes at Yogadurango and Ska Brewery.

-Offering: Pranayama, Mantra, and Mula Bandha
+Leading: Pranayama, Mantra, and Mula Bandha

 This workshop is designed to provide you with real-time tools for self-improvement, self-control, and nervous system regulation.
 Brady will teach several pranayama techniques as taught through the lineage of Dr. Vasant Lad, and guide us through an immersive experiential Pranayama exercise.
 He will briefly discuss mantra theory, and the power of the human voice.
 Using your voice, you will be introduced to Bij Mantra for the energetic body, as well as a specific mantra for self-empowerment and self-actualization.
 He will teach the "when" and "how" of Mula Bandha, and we will practice both gross and subtle forms of this ancient key to liberation.